Discussion between a used car dealer and a lawyer.

 How can I avoid risks and purchase a used car with peace of mind?

 Jake Jeong: When you buy a car privately, you are responsible.
 You are responsible for everything, including whether you have financing or if there is a problem with your car.
-Dealers are experts who also know legal matters related to cars.
+Dealers are professionals who also know legal matters related to cars.
 You can avoid trouble by consulting with your dealer from the beginning, but if you do get into trouble, it would be a good idea to consult a lawyer.

 Yusuke Soda: When you buy a car from a dealer, the law comes with a warranty for a certain period of time.
 At WISE JAPAN, we provide support even if a problem that is not covered by the warranty occurs.
 We're in business with a signboard, so we do everything we can to support the customers who buy from us.
 As for warranties, some people offer extended warranties for two years, for example, but that is a product sold as a package.
 Apart from that, there is a warranty that you must attach as a dealer, and it is divided into two patterns.
 For older cars that are more than 10 years old and have driven more than 160,000 km, the period is 1 month, and for other cars it is 3 months.
 Also, we only sell Japanese cars, so that may be another difference between us and other companies.